-Percentage of hours completed will be cal-

-culated by dividing the number of credit hours attempted (including withdrawals and failures) by the number of credit hours completed.
-Students who fail to complete two-thirds of attempted credit hours either for the term or cumulatively will be placed on academic probation.
+Percentage of hours completed will be calculated by dividing the number of credit hours attempted (including withdrawals and failures) by the number of credit hours completed.
+Students who fail to complete two-thirds of all hours attempted will be placed on academic probation.

-If a student retakes a course for which he has received a failing grade, both attempts at the class count toward the total hours attempted, whereas, only the last grade is included when computing the GPA.
+If students retake a course for which they have received a failing grade, both attempts at the class count toward the total hours attempted, whereas, only the last grade is included when computing the GPA.

 Self-paced courses which are not completed by the end of the second term following enrollment will record a grade of "F" at the close of the second term.
 For this purpose, fall semester, spring semester, and summer break will each be considered one term.

 Grade point average will be calculated by dividing the number of quality points awarded by the number of credit hours attempted (including failures but not withdrawals).
-Students who fail to meet the following GPA standards either for the term or cumulatively will be placed on academic probation:
+Students who fail to meet the cumulative GPA standards in the chart below will be placed on academic probation.
+Students should be aware that, in order to raise a deficient cumulative GPA, the current semester GPA will likely need to be higher than that given on the chart.

-Successfully Minimum

-Completed Hours GPA
+Successfully Completed Hours Minimum GPA

-1 - 12 1.5
+1-12 1.5

-13 - 24 1.6
+13-24 1.6

-25 - 36 1.7
+25-36 1.7

-37 - 48 1.8
+37-48 1.8

-49 - 59 1.9
+49-59 1.9

 60 or more 2.0